Tuesday 26 March, 2024

 There remains a vast amount of renewable potential to be unlocked in rapidly developing countries like India and Brazil.

-Facing this uncertainty, the Aurora Spring Forum 2024 aims to deliver a comprehensive stocktake of the current situation and provide a detailed evaluation of future implications.
+Facing this uncertainty, the Aurora Spring Forum 2024 aimed to deliver a comprehensive stocktake of the current situation and provided a detailed evaluation of future implications.

-Attend the event to gain crucial insights from speakers including Luc Rémont, Chairman & CEO, EDF; Ana Paula Marques, CEO, EDP Spain; As Tempelman, CEO, Eneco; Greg Jackson, Founder & CEO, Octopus Energy; Hunter Hunt, Chairman & CEO, Hunt Energy; and many more.
+Crucial insights were gained from speakers including Graham Stuart, UK Minister of State for Energy Security and Net Zero, Department for Energy Security and Net Zero; Francesco Starace, Former CEO, Enel; Partner, EQT Infrastructure; Ana Paula Marques, CEO, EDP Spain; As Tempelman, CEO, Eneco; Greg Jackson, Founder & CEO, Octopus Energy; Hunter Hunt, Chairman & CEO, Hunt Energy; and many more.

-Join us for an insightful day of premium debates and discussions as well as experience unparalleled networking opportunities during the day, including a networking lunch, a drinks reception, a networking dinner in the evening, and an after-dinner drinks reception.
+The day was filled with premium debates and discussions as well as unparalleled networking opportunities, including a networking lunch, a drinks reception, a networking dinner in the evening, and an after-dinner drinks reception.

 To discuss partnership opportunities please get in touch.